 Special Course Offerings

-For Fall 2014 the department is offering a selection of two special topics courses.
-For more information, please see the instructors or select the link to the course description:
+For Spring 2015 the department is offering the following special topics course.
+For more information, please see the instructor or select the link to the course description:

 Student presents at Mathfest 2014

 James Ford (Class of 2014) and Marcus Elia (Class of 2016) attended Mathfest 2014, the annual summer meeting of the Mathematical Association of America.
 At this meeting of 1,500 mathematicians in Portland, Oregon, James presented his research titled "Mathematical Manipulatives from 3D Printing" and Marcus presented his research titled "The Collatz Conjecture".
 Marcus was given a speaking award of $150 by the Council on Undergraduate Research (CUR) for the quality of his mathematics and presentation.

 Congratulations to each of the following students for being awarded Math Scholarships for the 2014-2015 year:

 Kwan Ho Lee, Jane Coons, Rayanne Luke, Doug Knowles, Marina Massaro, and Cathryn Menarchem

 Also pictured are Putnam and Rochester Olympiad math competion awardees:

 (More photos in the Photo Gallery.)

 We have updated the Photo Gallery to include a few photos from the Math Department's Senior Dinner.